rsgalloway/envstack/README.md

 STACK=ZGVmYXVsdA==
 ```

-To use AES-GCM encryption and serialize to a `encrypted.env` file:
+To use AES-GCM encryption and serialize to an `encrypted.env` file:

 ```bash
 $ export ENVSTACK_SYMMETRIC_KEY=jHLNsFrhs9JsjuPkNhYX5ubwLpId2ZSxcFXAkHyMjOU=